1. THESE TERMS

 2.3 How we may contact you.
 If we have to contact you we will do so by telephone or by writing to you at the email address or postal address in the Order.

 2.4 “Writing” includes emails.
 When we use the words “writing” or “written” in these terms, this includes emails.

 3. OUR CONTRACT WITH YOU

-3.7 Upgrading, downgrading and purchasing add-ons.
-You can (where applicable and shown on the Website and Documentation) upgrade, downgrade or purchase add-ons to the Services you have subscribed to through your online account following the applicable procedure.
-The applicable Subscription Fees shown on the Website will be payable for the relevant upgrade or add-on purchased, but no refunds or credits will be given for any partial used months in connection with any downgrade to the Services or removal of add-ons.
+3.8 Upgrading, and purchasing add-ons.
+You can (where applicable and shown on the Website and Documentation) upgrade, or purchase add-ons to the Services by contacting your account manager to discuss your requirements or upgrading through your online account.
+The applicable Subscription Fees shown on the Website or provided to you from time to time in writing, will be payable for the relevant upgrade or add-on purchased and these terms will apply to any such upgrade.

-(a) the Authorised User who will be your nominated administrator who you agree is responsible for the maintenance of the Authorised users on your account;
+(a) you will nominate an Authorised User who will be your nominated administrator for each relevant Site, and who you agree is responsible for the maintenance of the Authorised users on your account for the Site concerned;

 (b) the nominated administrator for each Site will be responsible for the permissions and access rights of the Authorised Users and to ensure appropriate access or restrictions on Confidential Information;